isomerpages/cpib-corp/_careers/Corrupt Practices Investigation Officer (CPIO).md

 <p>Step into the world of CPIB investigations, where every case is a puzzle
 waiting to be solved.
 Our officers embark on an investigative odyssey, meticulously uncovering the truth and ensuring that justice prevails.
-You will handle complains, execute operations (including conducting arrest, retrieving ground evidence) and conduct interviews to find out the truth, as well as put up investigation papers on findings and recommendations.
+You will handle complaints, execute operations (including conducting arrest, retrieving ground evidence) and conduct interviews to find out the truth, as well as put up investigation papers on findings and recommendations.
 You will also assist in criminal legal proceedings arising from CPIB’s